Holo-seq/Scripts/README.md

 #RNAseq.sh

-#Description: This is a shell script used to map fastq data to genome(mm9 or hg19) and get gene read count for mRNA and total RNA sequencing libraries.
+\n#Description: This is a shell script used to map fastq data to genome(mm9 or hg19) and get gene read count for mRNA and total RNA sequencing libraries.

 #Usage: RNASeq.sh $1
 	$1 is the basename of fastq file of the sample used call small RNA.